-At the time of our exploration, the site was undeveloped, with surface cover consisting of trees and some underbrush.
+At the time of our exploration, the site was graded and undeveloped, with surface cover consisting mostly of exposed sandy soils.
 A site survey was not available to our office at the time of this report preparation.
-However, based on publicly available information, we understand that the site generally slopes downward to the south.
+However, based on publicly available information, we understand that the site generally slopes downward toward the road and to the pond.
 Surface water was not observed near planned structural areas at the time of our exploration.